 I love putting a little extra effort into these meals.
 It's fun to cook something a little fancy that will impress your guests, isn't it?

-Even my husband, an avowed mushroom hater, loves these tasty vegetable strudels.
+Even my husband, an avowed mushroom hater, loves these tasty vegetarian strudels.
 And if I can convince him, then these mouthwatering strudels are sure to be a hit with your friends and family, too!

 Have you ever used phyllo dough?
 It's the secret to the light flaky layers in these individual mushroom strudels.